4 Force Management

 Force maintenance and improvement options are listed below.
 C-bill costs for all units are listed on the Master Unit List.
 The C-bill cost in MegaMekLab can be used if the Master Unit List does not list a cost.

 Train: Pay 500,000 C-bills multiplied by the difference in BV skill multiplier to improve a unit’s skill levels.
 For example, a Gunnery 4/Piloting 5 pilot has a BV skill multiplier of 1.0 and a 3/4 pilot has a BV skill multiplier of 1.32.
 Therefore, it costs 160,000 C-bills to train a 4/5 pilot to 3/4.
 Units cannot be upgraded past 1/2.
-New units cannot be upgraded past 3/4.
-Units that did not participate in the most recent scenario cannot be upgraded past 3/4.
-See BattleTech: TechManual, page 315, for the BV skill multiplier table.
+New units and units that did not participate in the most recent scenario cannot be upgraded past 3/4.
+Skills cannot differ by more than 3.
+See BattleTech: TechManual p.
+315 for the BV skill multiplier table.
 A unit’s skill levels may be degraded at no C-bill cost.
-ProtoMechs and infantry units that cannot make anti-’Mech attacks have Piloting/Anti-’Mech 5.
+ProtoMechs and infantry units without anti-’Mech equipment have Piloting/Anti-’Mech 5.

 Replace: Pay 50% of the C-bill cost, rounded up, to replace a destroyed unit.
 If the pilot/crew was killed, the replacement cost includes a 5/6 pilot.
 If an infantry or Battle Armor unit was destroyed, the replacement cost includes 5/6 troops.
 The new unit may be trained as above.
 For Omni units, the replacement cost is based upon the cost of the variant on the unit roster.
 See BattleTech: Total Warfare for the definition of destroyed for different types of units.
 An abandoned unit is considered destroyed if the commander does not control the field at the end of the scenario.

-Repair: Pay 25% of the C-bill cost, rounded up, to repair all internal damage and critical components for a unit that has not been destroyed.
+Repair: Pay 25% of the C-bill cost, rounded up, to repair all internal damage, critical components, and motive systems for a unit that has not been destroyed.
 If the pilot/crew was killed, the repair cost includes a 5/6 pilot or crew that may be trained.
 Armor is repaired for free.
 For Omni units, the repair cost is based upon the fielded variant.

 Recruit: Pay 50% of the C-bill cost, rounded up, to replace troops in an infantry or Battle Armor unit that was not destroyed.
 For example, to recruit 1 troop in a squad of 4 IS Standard Battle Armor with Lasers, pay 50% of the cost of 1 troop, which is 293,125 C-bills.
 Damage to Battle Armor troops that survive a scenario is repaired for free.
 Use the Repair rules for infantry and Battle Armor units damaged in an Alpha Strike scenario.